-The Regional Touring Program (RTP) provides support for regional presenting organizations to showcase the work of artists from outside their home states.
+The Regional Touring Program (RTP) provides support for projects by regional presenting organizations showcasing the work of artists from elsewhere in the M-AAA region.

-- Presenters that book an artist listed on a state touring roster may be awarded up to 50 percent of the artist’s fee.
+- Organizations that book an artist listed on a state touring roster may be awarded up to 50 percent of the artist’s fee.

-- Presenters that book an artist that lives in the region, but is not listed on a touring roster, may be awarded up to 25 percent of the artist’s fee.
+- Organizations that book an artist that lives in the region, but is not listed on a touring roster, may be awarded up to 25 percent of the artist’s fee.

-- Presenters located in rural communities may receive an additional 10 percent of the artist’s fee.
+- Organizations located in rural communities may receive an additional 10 percent of the artist’s fee.

-Touring artists must come from outside your state but within M-AAA’s service region (Arkansas, Kansas, Missouri, Nebraska, Oklahoma, and Texas).
-Organizations must be not-for-profit or a governmental or tribal entity.
+Touring artists must come from outside the organization’s state but within M-AAA’s service region (Arkansas, Kansas, Missouri, Nebraska, Oklahoma, and Texas).
+Organizations must be a 501(c)3 not-for-profit or a unit of state or local government or a federally recognized tribal entity.

-Although RTP grants are awarded directly to presenting organizations, artists can help by:
+Although RTP grants are awarded directly to organizations, artists can leverage this opportunity by:

 - Registering on your state’s touring roster.
 If you are already registered, make sure your information is up to date.

 - Creating a website and making sure your information is up to date.
-Presenters are required to submit a link to this site as part of the application.
+Organizations are required to submit a link to the artist’s website as part of the application.